NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 The actual stereo session used is ``csm``, and here it will be auto-detected based on the extension of the camera files.
-For ``point2dem`` we chose to use a stereographic projection centered at the area of interest.
+For ``point2dem`` we chose to use a stereographic projection centered at some point in the area of interest.
 The fancier MGM algorithm could be used by running this example with ``--stereo-algorithm asp_mgm``.

 One can also run ``parallel_stereo`` with mapprojected images (:numref:`mapproj-example`).
 The first step would be to create a